Crock Pot Baked Beans

 Please check the printable recipe card below for more detailed instructions.

-- Cook onions in bacon fat.
-Add to slow cooker.
+- Transfer bacon and onions to the slow cooker.

 Leftovers and Storage

-FREEZE – Portion beans into freezer-safe bags, removing as much air as possible to prevent freezer burn.
-Lay bags flat on a sheet pan to freeze, then stack them like files once solid.
-This saves space and they thaw faster.
-The beans will separate slightly when frozen but come back together beautifully when reheated.
-Good for 3 months.
+FREEZE – Portion the beans into freezer-safe bags, press out as much air as possible, and lay the bags flat on a sheet pan to freeze.
+Once solid, stack them like files to save space.
+They thaw faster this way too.
+The sauce may look separated when you first thaw them, but it comes right back together when you reheat.
+Good for 2 to 3 months.

-REHEAT – For best results, thaw overnight in the refrigerator if frozen.
-Reheat in a saucepan over medium-low heat with 2 tablespoons water per cup of beans, stirring gently to avoid breaking them up.
-The sauce will look separated at first but emulsifies back together as it warms.
-For microwave, use 50% power in 30-second intervals, stirring between, to heat evenly without creating hot spots that turn beans mushy.
+REHEAT – Warm the beans in a saucepan over medium-low heat, adding about 2 tablespoons of water per cup of beans.
+Stir gently so you do not break them up.
+The sauce will look thin at first but thickens as it heats.
+For the microwave, use 50% power in 30-second intervals, stirring between each, to avoid hot spots that turn some beans mushy while others stay cold.

 Serving Suggestions